cython/cython/docs/src/userguide/numpy_tutorial.rst

 Now bounds checking is not performed (and, as a side-effect, if you ''do'' happen to access out of bounds you will in the best case crash your program and in the worst case corrupt data).
-It is possible to switch bounds-checking mode in many ways, see [:docs/compilerdirectives:compiler directives] for more information.
+It is possible to switch bounds-checking mode in many ways, see :ref:`compiler-directives` for more information.

 Negative indices are dealt with by ensuring Cython that the indices will be